Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Simulation Results

 \subsection{Performance of Coupler Position Optimization}

-To evaluate the performance of coupler position optimization, the proposed FC scheme is compared with the following baseline schemes. \begin{itemize} \item Active antenna array: The transmitter has $M$ active antennas without any coupler elements. \item Fixed-position coupler: The couplers are uniformly placed within each movement region, and the load impedance matrix $\mathbf{X}$ has constant diagonal entries of $0.05 + j50~\Omega$. \item Parasitic antenna: Closed-form optimization of load impedance matrix $\mathbf X$ \cite{kalis2014parasitic} is used to maximize the sum rate while keeping the coupler positions fixed at the same positions as in the fixed-position coupler case. \item Fully active array: All $MN+M$ ports are configured as active antennas and uniformly placed at fixed positions within each movement region. \end{itemize}
+To evaluate the performance of coupler position optimization, the proposed FCA scheme is compared with the following baseline schemes. \begin{itemize} \item Active antenna array: The transmitter has $M$ active antennas without any coupler elements. \item Fixed-position coupler: The couplers are fixed at uniformly spaced positions with an inter-element spacing of $0.4\lambda$, and the load impedance matrix $\mathbf{X}$ has constant diagonal entries of $0.05 + j50~\Omega$. \item Electronically steerable parasitic array radiator (ESPAR)\cite{ESP}: Closed-form optimization of load impedance matrix $\mathbf X$ is used to maximize the sum rate while keeping the coupler positions fixed at the same positions as in the fixed-position coupler case. \item Fully active array: All $MN+M$ ports are configured as active antennas at fixed positions with half-wavelength spacing. \end{itemize}

 To demonstrate the effect of coupler position optimization on channel characteristics, Fig.~\ref{heat} shows a representative realization of the channel power gain in dB as a function of the coupler position within its feasible movement region.
 As can be seen, the channel power gain presents a highly irregular spatial distribution with multiple local extrema, which implies that even sub-wavelength coupler movements can significantly modify the mutual-impedance-induced currents and, consequently, the effective channel under rich multipath propagation.
 In particular, starting from an initial coupler location with a gain of $-99.0$~dB, the proposed algorithm steers the coupler toward a more favorable local optimum highlighted in the figure, thereby increasing the gain to $-96.0$~dB.